HMS Birmingham (1913): History

 In February, she joined the 2nd Light Cruiser Squadron, attacking a u-boat on 18 June 1915 without success.

 She also took part in the Battle of Jutland as a member of the 2nd Light Cruiser Squadron, during which she sustained damage caused by splintering during the night of the battle.

-After the First World War, she was flagship to the 6th Light Cruiser Squadron in 1919-1920, after which she was transferred to the Nore from 1920-1922.
+After the First World War, she was flagship to the 6th Light Cruiser Squadron in 1919–1920, after which she was transferred to the Nore from 1920 to 1922.
 Considered (with two other two shaft 'Towns') for conversion to a minelayer, but the idea was not pursued.
 She was recommissioned in November 1923 to the Africa Station with the 6th Light Cruiser Squadron as Flagship, relieving Lowestoft.
 She then continued to serve in foreign stations until being sold in 1931.
 She arrived at the yards of Thos.
 W. Ward, of Pembroke Dock on 12 March that year to be broken up.